seleniumbase/SeleniumBase/integrations/selenium_grid/ReadMe.md

 ```bash
 ./grid-node start
 ```
-(NOTE: If the Grid Node is not running on the same machine as the Grid Hub, update the address from the script.)
+(NOTE: If the Grid Node is not running on the same machine as the Grid Hub, update the address listed for WEBDRIVER_NODE_PARAMS in the [grid-node](https://github.com/seleniumbase/SeleniumBase/blob/master/integrations/selenium_grid/grid-node) script.)
 You should be able to see the Grid Console up and running from here: [http://0.0.0.0:4444/grid/console](http://0.0.0.0:4444/grid/console) (NOTE: That's the address if you're running locally from localhost.)

 You can remove a Grid Node from the Grid Hub with: